rcardin/rcardin.github.io/_drafts/it-s-a-kind-of-magic-kinds-in.ì-type-theory.markdown

 Anyway, describing abstract behaviour, type classes are inherently abstract too.
 The way the abstraction is achieved is using type parameters.
 Usually, type classes declare some constraints on the type represented by the type parameter.

-The problem is that type classes can declare some very weird type parameters.
+The problem is that type classes can declare some strange type parameters.
 Reasoning on the kind of types, allows us to understand which type can be used to fulfil the type parameter.

 Let's do a simple example.
 As we said, the type needed by the `Functor` type class has kind `* -> *`, which means that the type class requests types that take only one parameter.
 Such kind of types are similar to the `List`, `Maybe` (`Option` in Scala, and `Optional` in Java), `Set` types.